 As well as official documents setting out language policies, there have been many debates and discussions about Multilingualism.
 This section summarizes some of the main ones.

-Other unofficial, but influential documents about language policy in the UK include the Agenda for languages which was launched in 2001, The European Year of Languages, and A new landscape for languages (2003) which analyses the changes taking place in particular for Higher Education.
+Other unofficial, but influential documents about language policy in the UK include the Agenda for languages which was launched in 2001 – The European Year of Languages, and A new landscape for languages (2003) which analysed the changes taking place in particular for Higher Education.

-A major contribution to the debate about multilingualism was published in 2008 – A rewarding Challenge - how the multiplicity of languages could strengthen Europe.
-Written by a Group of Intellectuals for Intercultural Dialogue and chaired by Amin Maalouf, the report sets out a number of interesting proposals about cultural identity, diversity and fundamental values including the idea of a “personal adoptive languages” .
+Following the publication of the Action Plan, a major contribution to the debate about multilingualism was published in 2008 – A rewarding Challenge – how the multiplicity of languages could strengthen Europe.
+Written by a Group of Intellectuals for Intercultural Dialogue and chaired by Amin Maalouf, the report sets out a number of interesting proposals about cultural identity, diversity and fundamental values including the idea of a “personal adoptive language”.
 Although presented to and discussed by the education Ministers of the EU, this document is not part of official policy but a stimulus for debate.